saltstack-formulas/carbon-relay-ng-formula/docs/README.rst

 Manages the carbon-relay-ng service.

-this state will undo everything performed in the ``TEMPLATE`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+this state will undo everything performed in the ``carbon-relay-ng`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.